PetalLifeStyle/petallifestyle/content/posts/fun-websites-unusual-websites-that’ll-make-you-say-‘why-didn’t-i-know-about-this-’/index.md

 # 6. [SuperCook](https://www.supercook.com/#/desktop)

 Got random ingredients at home?
-Enter them here, and [SuperCook](https://www.supercook.com/#/desktop) will find recipes you can make.
-[Supercook](https://www.supercook.com/#/desktop) helps you find recipes with what you already have, but are you missing out on tools that could make cooking even easier?
-Check out these \[\*\**10 kitchen gadgets you’ll actually use daily]
+Enter them here, and [SuperCook](https://www.supercook.com/#/desktop)will find recipes you can make.
+[Supercook](https://www.supercook.com/#/desktop)helps you find recipes with what you already have, but are you missing out on tools that could make cooking even easier?
+Check out these [10 kitchen gadgets you’ll actually use daily](https://petallifestyle.pages.dev/posts/top-10-kitchen-gadgets-youll-actually-use-daily/).

 **Why it’s a lifesaver:** Never wonder what to cook again!